VinnySinghIT/VivantioScraper/README.md

 # Vivantio Knowledge Base Scraper

+Vivantio, an ITSM platform makes it difficult to export your knowledgebase articles, especially with inline pictures.
+This python script aims to solve that problem.

 **VivantioScrape** is a Python script that logs in to your **classic Vivantio** instance (non-Flex UI) via Chrome/Selenium, navigates to each article, and saves:
 - **HTML** of the article (including images),
 - **Screenshots** of each article,